shanpy/RDFExperiment/README.md

 ###An experiment of using Jena and Elastic Search to process RDF

-This is a small experiment Spring MVC web project I'm working on, in order to learn more about data processing of RDF or Ohter Linked Data.
+This is a small experiment Spring MVC web project I'm working on in my free time after work, in order to learn more about data processing of RDF or Ohter Linked Data.

 ####Tools/Frameworks: